Billy Truax

-William Frederick Truax (born July 15, 1943) is a former American football tight end in the National Football League (NFL) for the Los Angeles Rams and Dallas Cowboys.
-He played college football at Louisiana State University.
+William Frederick Truax (born July 15, 1943) is an American former professional football player who was a tight end in the National Football League (NFL) for the Los Angeles Rams and Dallas Cowboys.
+He played college football for the LSU Tigers.

 Early years

 Truax attended Holy Cross, where he practiced football, basketball, baseball and track.
 As a senior, he received All-state, All-Prep, All-Catholic, Times-Picayune four-sport Athlete of the Year, honorable-mention All-Southern and All-American nomination spot for Louisiana honors.

 College career

 Truax accepted a football scholarship from Louisiana State University.
 As a freshman, he played on the junior varsity team and suffered a broken leg against Mississippi State University.

 He became a starter as a sophomore and was mainly used as a blocker for running back Earl Gros, tallying 5 receptions (fifth on the team) for 61 yards (12.2-yard average).

 As a junior, he blocked for running back Jerry Stovall, registering 3 receptions for 101 yards (third on the team), a 33.7-yard average (led the team) and one touchdown.

 As a senior, he was named a team captain, while leading the team with 10 receptions for 112 yards (11.2-yard average) and one touchdown.
 He also played defense during his career, collecting 2 interceptions and 3 fumble recoveries.

 In 2019, he was inducted into the Sugar Bowl's Greater New Orleans Sports Hall of Fame.